 - Have chronic lung problems such as asthma or COPD. - Are allergic to regular human insulin or any of the ingredients in AFREZZA.
-See the end of this Medication Guide for a complete list of ingredients in AFREZZA. - Are having an episode of low blood sugar (hypoglycemia).
+See the end of this Medication Guide for a complete list of ingredients in AFREZZA.

 What should I tell my healthcare provider before using AFREZZA?